 - Press cloth

-Start by washing, drying, and ironing the napkins to ensure that any chemical finishes that are added to the fabric are removed before stamping.
-Chemicals are often used in finishing to give fabric a wrinkle-free look and to prevent mildew.
+Start by washing, drying, and ironing the napkins to ensure that any chemical finishes added to the fabric are removed before stamping.
+Chemicals are often used in finishing to give the fabric a wrinkle-free look and to prevent mildew.

-NOTE: If you are using a light-colored fabric, then choose either dark-colored transparent or opaque paints.
-A light-colored transparent paint will not show up well on a light fabric, but opaque will cover any color.
-If you are using dark-colored fabric, then it is best to choose opaque paints because even the light-colored transparent will not show up well.
+NOTE: If you use light-coloured fabric, choose either dark-coloured transparent or opaque paints.
+A light-coloured transparent paint will not show up well on a light fabric, but opaque will cover any colour.
+If you are using dark-coloured fabric, it is best to choose opaque paints because even the light-coloured transparent will not appear well.

 Set aside to dry and finish stamping the rest of the set.

 Once they are dry, the fabric paint needs to be heat-set with an iron to ensure it won’t wash away.
 Set the iron to the highest setting allowable for the fabric and turn off the steam.
 Iron the backside of the stamped area for 3-4 minutes.
 Use a press cloth to protect your ironing board.

 I know, I know, ironing each one for 3-4 minutes seems like torture!
 So set up in front of the TV and watch a good movie.
 It will be worth it in the end (promise!) as your personalized napkins will last through many a meal.